JS3154/react-router/README.md

-# react-router
+# react-router v6 poc
-This project is having new feature of react router version 6.
+This project is having new feature of react-router version 6.